Piedmont Office Realty Trust Inc. (PDM) Shares Up Despite Recent Market Volatility

 PDM’s Market Performance

-The stock of Piedmont Office Realty Trust Inc. (PDM) has seen a -5.29% decrease in the past week, with a -26.89% drop in the past month, and a -17.34% fall in the past quarter.
-The volatility ratio for the week is 6.45%, and the volatility levels for the past 30 days are at 4.17% for PDM.
-The simple moving average for the last 20 days is -15.59% for PDM stock, with a simple moving average of -33.39% for the last 200 days.
+PDM stock saw a decrease of -4.14% in the past week, with a monthly decline of -29.04% and a quarterly a decrease of -25.00%.
+The volatility ratio for the week is 5.84%, and the volatility levels for the last 30 days are 4.76% for Piedmont Office Realty Trust Inc. (PDM).
+The simple moving average for the last 20 days is -18.96% for PDM stock, with a simple moving average of -38.39% for the last 200 days.

 Analysts’ Opinion of PDM